 New Jersey collects both an inheritance tax and its own estate tax, separate from the federal estate tax.
 Under current law, estates with a total value of more than $675,000 are subject to the New Jersey estate tax.
-The governor, however, has proposed raising the exemption to $1 million.

 There is also an inheritance tax in New Jersey.
 It’s different from the estate tax because it applies to estates of any size, but the tax rate is based on how closely each inheritor is related to the deceased person.

 When an Estate Tax Return Is Required

 If you’re a New Jersey resident and leave assets with a gross value of more than $675,000, the executor of your estate will have to file a New Jersey estate tax return.
 (Federal estate tax returns are required only for estates of more than $5.43 million for deaths in 2015.)
 The New Jersey estate tax does not apply to nonresidents, even if they own valuable New Jersey real estate or other property.

 The value of your gross estate is calculated by adding up all of the assets you own at death, including: